 The number of passengers enplaning on international flights at the Airport has increased as Atlanta's standing as an international city has grown and Delta and foreign flag airlines have increased service.
 Between FY 2009 and FY 2019, the number of international passengers increased 41.3% (average of 3.5% per year), compared with an increase in the number of domestic passengers of 19.5% (average of 1.8% per year).
 In FY 2019, international passengers accounted for 11.6% of all enplaned passengers.
-All international service was temporarily suspended in March 2020.
-In FY 2023, international enplaned passenger numbers at the Airport had recovered to 91% of FY 2019 numbers.
+All international service was temporarily suspended in March 2020 and in FY 2021 the number of international passengers accounted for only 24% of the FY 2019 number.
+International travel demand has since recovered more strongly than domestic travel demand, and in FY 2023, the international enplaned passenger number at the Airport was 91% of the FY 2019 number.